express-in-code-game/excode-design/README.md

 - runtime?
     - program's runtime is JVM, no GraalVM compilation
 - does repository have releases of binaries?
-    - no, only source code and source releases and build from source via Makefile
+    - no, only source code and build from source